 When you need consistently effective temperature control in an expansive space, the Pioneer 24,000 BTU Mini-Split Air Conditioner and Heat Pump can deliver the goods—and then some.
 The wireless infrared remote control puts the user in total command of this well-crafted mini-split system, providing exact temperature control plus ventilation and dehumidification as required.
 An impressive entry in Pioneer’s WYS Series, this unit is the perfect choice for those who need a power-packed heating and cooling system.

-What Are The Advantages and Disadvantages of a Window Heat Pump?
+What are the Advantages and Disadvantages of a Window Heat Pump?

 Window heat pumps generally cost well under $1,000, yet they can still operate efficiently and effectively in both heating and cooling modes.
 They can eliminate the need for separate air conditioning and heating systems and do not require ductwork to deliver heated or cooled air.
 In addition to their temperature-controlling capacities, they can also function as dehumidifiers or as fans for ventilation.